Sage-Bionetworks/BridgeDocs/_articles/v2/studies.md

 ## Study Lifecycle

 Studies follow a lifecycle that supports the proper performance of study research.
-New studies are created in the `design` phase and are manually advanced by study owners as appropriate.
+New studies are created in the `design` phase and are manually advanced by study coordinators as appropriate.

+{% include image.html url="/images/study-phases.svg"
+  description="Study lifecycle flow chart" %}

 | Phase       | Description |
 |-------------|-------------|